jofas/blog/content/002-first-time-running/index.md

 pretending to run once I was out of the woods and faced with people again.
 Vanity, definitely the devil's favourite sin.

-Finally I reached my destination, though what I found was nothing like what I imagined.
+Finally I reached my destination, though what I found was nothing like I imagined.
 To make the foolishness of the whole endeavour perfect, what had looked like an outdoor gym with bars and other fitness devices when I was driving by with my